masc-ucsc/docs/docs/pyrope/06-functions.md

 ## Implicit input/output tuple

-The inputs and outputs on the current function can have an associated variable with the function definition, but it is always possible to access the inputs and outputs with the input tuple (`$`) and the output tuple (`%`).
+The inputs and outputs on the current lambda can have an associated variable with the lambda definition, but it is always possible to access the inputs and outputs with the input tuple (`$`) and the output tuple (`%`).
 This allows variable size arguments and simpler code for small code snippets.
 It also simplifies instrospection since all the inputs are in `$` and all the outputs